philadams/sparkl/README.txt

 - have switch for allowing/forcing 0-based lines
 - make logger use sparkl as module parameter
+- consider how to handle errors better - full trace might be good?
 - allow sparkline to be turned 90 degrees clockwise into horizontal bar chart?